alephium/voting-tutorial/docs/Voting Application on Alephium.md

 src
 ├── App.tsx # React application
 └── util
-    ├── client.tsx # API Client class
+    ├── client.tsx # Node API client
     └── voting.tsx # Helper functions to create contracts and script code
 ```

 Open the file `App.tsx`.
 The application is a simple component `App` which defines a few settings:  the URL of the local node, the explorer URL and a wallet for each voter.
-Please make sure you have created two wallets on your local node as explained in the [wallet guide](https://wiki.alephium.org/Wallet-Guide.html).
+Please make sure you have created a miner wallet with some funds on your local node as explained in the [wallet guide](https://wiki.alephium.org/Wallet-Guide.html).

 The component state variable `contractDeploymentId` is bound to the page input.
 Then an instance of the node API  client `Client` in `src/util/client.tsx` is created.
 This client is a wrapper around the [`alephium-js`](https://github.com/alephium/alephium-js) library.
 It provides methods to easily deploy your contract and interact with it.
 Finally, the callback function of each button is defined but must be implemented.
 We will guide you through their implementation step-by-step.